dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

             absurd(notification.type/*never*/);
 ````

-Importantly, when `never`-typed values in code, you can always assume this part of the code is unreachable, that is, if your typing has no bugs.
+Importantly, when `never`-typed values in code, you can always assume this part of the code is unreachable, assuming your typing has no bugs.
 In Typescript, it may happen e.g. because of casting with `as`.
 That's why I accompany the `never` check in `absurd` with a `throw`.
 Better safe than sorry.

 ### Object key mapping

 There's another technique to map behaviours that's worth mentioning.
-It lets us, in some cases, avoid the need for `switch/case`, `if/else`, and still have exhaustive behaviour without using any `absurd` hacks.
+It lets us (in some cases) avoid the need for `switch/case`, `if/else`, and still have exhaustive behaviour without using any `absurd` hacks.

 ```ts
 export const handlers = {